Palmer Luckey’s new defense company Anduril looks interested in AR and VR on the battlefield

 The difference between Anduril and existing military projects is that the company is guided by the man who made it his singular mission to bring virtual reality devices to the mainstream, making them both affordable and consumer-friendly.
 It’s hard not to think of Luckey’s Oculus efforts when Anduril’s site asserts that the company “funds and builds our own technology” and criticizes the “slow and expensive development of bespoke technology” that slows down defense innovation.

 Brain-computer interfaces could be another big opportunity for Anduril and other private tech defense contractors.
-Luckey shared his own thoughts about devices that could provide a direct link between the human brain and the devices we control earlier this year in an interview with MoguraVR:
+Earlier this year in an interview with MoguraVR Luckey shared his own thoughts about devices that could provide a direct link between the human brain and the devices we control:

 When asked about his current projects, Luckey added: